OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 1. From the **./src/taskpane** folder, open **taskpane.js**.

-1. In the `Office.onReady()` callback function, replace the existing code with the following.
+1. In the `Office.onReady()` callback function, replace the existing code with the following:

     ```javascript
     if (info.host === Office.HostType.Outlook) {